Skip to Content

 By Marnie Hunter, CNN

-It’ll all go more smoothly if every passenger brings some common courtesy along for the ride, so CNN Travel spoke with experts about the best approaches to airplane etiquette.
+It’ll all go a little more smoothly if every passenger brings some common courtesy along for the ride, so CNN Travel spoke with experts about the best approaches to airplane etiquette.

 The missing ingredient, in many cases, is self-awareness.
 People tend to get wrapped up in their own journey and forget that there’s a whole planeload of other passengers.